 How Many Antenatal Appointments Will You Have?

-If you are a first-time mommy and you have a healthy pregnancy, with no medical issues or complications, then you may be required to visit your doctor 8 to 10 times on an average.
+If it’s your first pregnancy and you have a healthy pregnancy, with no medical issues or complications, then you may be required to visit your doctor 8 to 10 times on an average.
 However, if this is not your first pregnancy and you are not facing any medical issues, then you may have approximately 7 to 9 antenatal visits.
 The number of visits may vary according to any health conditions or complications that you may be facing during your pregnancy.
 In case, you have a high-risk pregnancy, then your doctor may keep a close check on your pregnancy, and you may be required to go for frequent antenatal visits.

 What Happens at Prenatal Appointments?